What developer tools are available to me for debugging add-in code?

 To enable Developer Mode:

-- Login to Oracle Service Cloud as an administrator.
+- Login to Oracle B2C Service as an administrator.

 - Click Configuration >Staff Management > Profiles.